Click play to listen to this article.

 Put differently: chasing after an ex, even with the aim of creating positive interactions as Clay recommends, is unattractive, while letting them go is attractive and, paradoxically, increases your chances of getting them back.

 If you want the actual best chance at getting your ex back, let them go and have them return at their own pace.
-This will not only communicate that you respect yourself and that you won’t tolerate being a backup plan (high value!), but it will also give your ex room to breathe and feel their separation anxiety to the point where they might start to miss you.
+This will not only communicate that you respect yourself and that you won’t tolerate being a backup plan, but it will also give your ex room to breathe and feel their separation anxiety to the point where they might start to miss you.
 And, as a result, eventually reach out.

 Note: This article is under fair use.
 Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.
 Also, this article is an opinion and in no way should be construed as statements of fact.